Timothy J. Savage

-Timothy J. Savage (born March 24, 1946) is a Senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Timothy J. Savage (born March 24, 1946) is a senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

-Savage was born in Philadelphia, Pennsylvania, and graduated from Holy Ghost Preparatory School in 1964.
+Savage was born in Philadelphia and graduated from Holy Ghost Preparatory School in 1964.
 He received a Bachelor of Arts degree from Assumption College (now Assumption University) in 1968.
 He received a Juris Doctor from Temple University School of Law in 1971.
 He was in private practice in Pennsylvania from 1971 to 2002.
 He was a Hearing examiner for the Pennsylvania Liquor Control Board from 1976 to 2002.

-District court service
+Federal judicial service

-Savage is a United States District Judge of the United States District Court for the Eastern District of Pennsylvania.
-Savage was nominated by President George W. Bush on March 21, 2002, to a seat vacated by Edward N. Cahn.
+On March 21, 2002, President George W. Bush nominated Savage to serve as a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+He was nominated to the seat vacated by Judge Edward N. Cahn.
 He was confirmed by the United States Senate on August 1, 2002, and received his commission the same day.
 He assumed senior status on March 1, 2021.